1964 - note the S&W Cafeteria sign to the left on the ground level.

 Per Brighter Leaves:

 Height and lightness were hallmarks of the Home Security Life Building on [West] Chapel HIll Street, a T-shaped structure hailed as "a new symbol of progress" in a special 20 page newspaper supplement published for its opening in January 1959.
 Enclosing 80,000 square feet of floor space with aluminum siding and 24,000 square feet of glass, the building used a steel and reinforced-concrete frame to support five floors of large open work space organized by movable partitions and with a temperature kept between 70 and 78 degrees by a state of the art heating and air conditioning system.
 The design, by the Raleigh firm of Milton Small - a disciple of Mies [Van de Rohe] - with consultation by the New York architect Aldo Rossi, was a victory for Home Security's younger generation.
 The company's founder, John Sprunt Hill, favored a traditional Southern look, but his son and grandson, George Watts Hill, Sr. and Jr., the firm's chairman and president, liked modern architecture and managed to prevail in the family's clash of tastes.
 The building was also a victory for the new generation of architects produced by institutions such as NCSU, whose Modernist, Internationalist, and Contemporary thinking often "hit a brick wall" in the real world of paying clients.

-1959 aerial demonstrates the pre-urban renewal 1950s transformation of this once mostly-residential neighborhood with commercial and institutional structures.
-Note Home Security and the A&P juxtaposed with Four Acres and the YMCA.
+1959 aerial photo.
+Note Home Security and the A&P (upper right) juxtaposed with Four Acres and the YWCA.
 The new Holiday Inn is under construction.